lastroom/conekta-node/README.md

 Conekta
 =========

-### This project is depricated we suggest the official: https://github.com/conekta/conekta-node
+### This project is depricated we suggest the official module: https://github.com/conekta/conekta-node

 Install